Eyevinn/mp4ff/README.md

 Type()
 Size()
 Encode(w io.Writer)
-EncodeSW(sw bits.SliceWriter)  // new in v0.27.0
+EncodeSW(sw bits.SliceWriter)
 Info()
 ```

-It also needs its own decode method `DecodeFooo`, which must be added in the `decoders` map in `box.go`,
+It also needs its own decode methods `DecodeFoooSR` and  `DecodeFooo`,
-and the new in v0.27.0 `DecodeFoooSR` method in `decodersSR`.
+which must be added in the `decodersSR` map and `decoders` map, respectively
 For a simple example, look at the `PrftBox` in `prft.go`.

-A test file `fooo_test.go` should also have a test using the method `boxDiffAfterEncodeAndDecode` to check that
+A test file `fooo_test.go` should also have a test using the method `boxDiffAfterEncodeAndDecode`
-the box information is equal after encoding and decoding.
+to check that the box information is equal after encoding and decoding.

 ## Direct changes of attributes